Iran–Iraq War: Dispute over use of human wave attacks

-According to historian Stephen C. Pelletiere, the idea of Iranian "human wave attacks" was a misconception.
-Instead, the Iranian tactics consisted of using groups of 22-man infantry squads, which moved forward to attack specific objectives.
+Historian Stephen Pelletiere writes that the use of "human wave attacks" is a misconception.
+Instead, Iranian tactics consisted of using groups of 22-man infantry squads, which moved forward to attack specific objectives.
 As the squads surged forward to execute their missions, that gave the impression of a "human wave attack".
 Nevertheless, the idea of "human wave attacks" remained virtually synonymous with any large-scale infantry frontal assault Iran carried out.
 Large numbers of troops would be used, aimed at overwhelming the Iraqi lines (usually the weakest portion, typically manned by the Iraqi Popular Army), regardless of losses.

-According to the former Iraqi general Ra'ad al-Hamdani, the Iranian human wave charges consisted of armed "civilians" who carried most of their necessary equipment themselves into battle and often lacked command and control and logistics.
+Former Iraqi general Ra'ad al-Hamdani said the Iranian human wave charges consisted of armed "civilians" who carried most of their necessary equipment themselves into battle and often lacked command and control and logistics.
 Operations were often carried out during the night and deception operations, infiltrations, and manoeuvres became more common.
 Infiltrating forces would be reinforced to maintain momentum, all forces would be concentrated onto a newly discovered weak point, and human wave attacks were used to facilitate breakthroughs.

-Human wave attacks, while extremely bloody (tens of thousands of troops died in the process), when used in combination with infiltration and surprise, caused major Iraqi defeats.
+Human wave attacks, while killing tens of thousands of troops, caused major Iraqi losses.
 As the Iraqis would dig in their tanks and infantry into static, entrenched positions, the Iranians would manage to break through the lines and encircle entire divisions.
 Merely the fact that the Iranian forces used manoeuvre warfare by their light infantry against static Iraqi defenses was often the decisive factor in battle.
 However, lack of coordination between the Iranian Army and IRGC and shortages of heavy weaponry played a detrimental role, often with most of the infantry not being supported by artillery and armour.

 Operation Eighth-Imam

 After the Iraqi offensive stalled in March 1981, there was little change in the front other than Iran retaking the high ground above Susangerd in May.
-By late 1981, Iran returned to the offensive and launched Operation Samen-ol-A'emeh (The Eighth Imam), ending the Iraqi Siege of Abadan on 27–29 September 1981.
+By late 1981, Iran returned to the offensive and launched Operation Samen-ol-A'emeh, ending the Iraqi Siege of Abadan in September.
 The Iranians used a combined force of regular artillery with small groups of armour, supported by Pasdaran (IRGC) and Basij infantry.
-On 15 October, after lifting the siege, a large Iranian convoy was ambushed by Iraqi tanks, and during the ensuing tank battle Iran lost 20 Chieftains and other armoured vehicles and withdrew from the previously gained territory.
+In October, after lifting the siege, a large Iranian convoy was ambushed by Iraqi tanks, and during the ensuing battle, Iran lost many armoured vehicles, and withdrew from the previously gained territory.